 6. Learn Gratitude Meditations

 potent type of reflections.
-Pick one or two and repeat them often.
-This will help you to acknowledge the ultimate source of the gifts that you receive.
+We can pick one or two and repeat them often.
+This will help us to

 "Around us, life bursts forth with miracles - a glass of water, a ray of sunshine, a leaf, a caterpillar, a flower, laughter, raindrops.
 If you live in awareness, it is easy to see miracles everywhere.
 Each human being is a multiplicity of miracles.
 Eyes that see thousands of colors, shapes, and forms; ears that hear a bee flying or a thunderclap; a brain that ponders a speck of dust as easily as the entire cosmos; a heart that beats in rhythm with the heartbeat of all beings.
 When we are tired and feel discouraged by life's daily struggles, we may not notice these miracles, but they are always there."
 Pg 3

 Most of us want things that we do not have in the present moment.
 If we realize that this very

 moment is the only time that we have, we know that we cannot have anything else.
 The longing

 for more occurs when our minds wander into the future of possibilities.

 "Your true home is in the here and the now.
 It is not limited by time, space, nationality, or race.
 Your true home is not an abstract idea; it is something you can touch and live in every moment.
 With mindfulness and concentration, the energies of the Buddha, you can find your true home in the full relaxation of your mind and body in the present moment."
 Pg 1